randomtruffles/Dominion_League/rules.md

 ### <a name="3.3"></a>3.3.
 Username and profile picture

 Your username and profile picture may not contain any inappropriate content.
+If your username or profile picture are inappropriate, a moderator will reach out to you to request you change them.
+You are required to comply with any such request in order to play in the Dominion League.

 ### <a name="3.4"></a>3.4.
 Play to the best of your ability